 HIKING MISTAKES TO AVOID IN SWITZERLAND

 Switzerland is a paradise.
-A paradise for lake fans, Christmas Market fans, adventure-seeking fans – Switzerland is a paradise for any outdoor lover.
+A paradise for lake fans, Christmas Market fans, and adventure-seeking fans – Switzerland is a paradise for any outdoor fan.
 And hikers love Switzerland in particular.
 That is for many, many reasons.

 Switzerland has some of the most amazing hikes for people of all ages and fitness levels.